Astjust1/Blog/personalBlog/_posts/2017-05-30-vibes-to-the-universe.md

 I wrote this a while ago actually.
 And I have some more important vibes that I'd like to throw out there.
 Not just for myself, but for the world as a whole and for my friends and family.

 Mainly just positivity as a whole is the vibe that I want to spread.
-And I don't mean positivity in the sense that everything is rosey and perfect.
+And I don't mean positivity in the sense that everything is rosy and perfect.
 I want the type of positivity that encompasses and envelops the negativity, not out of denial, but out of understanding.
 I want more people to be able to see the bad, and within that bad see the good.
-Be open to more opportunites in whatever form or facet they come.
+Be open to more opportunities in whatever form or facet they come.
 Just stop being so set in their ways.